top of page

 If you are unsure, or if you come across anything you feel is inappropriate, turn your computer monitor off and inform your tutor immediately.
 Never try to bypass the security by using proxy sites, these are all monitored.

 You will be given access to the Wi-Fi for use at break and lunch times only or for when access to the internet is required as part of their programme at CTS Training.
-CTS will provide you with a temporary Wi-Fi code and this will allow you to access CTS's secure Wi-Fi network.
+CTS will provide you with a temporary Wi-Fi code and this will allow you to access CTS secure Wi-Fi network.
 Some of you may choose to access social media during these times and it is therefore imperative that when doing so you abide by the terms of this policy.
-If any learner is found to breach this policy, then CTS reserves the right to block access to the Wi-Fi and disciplinary action may be taken.
+If any learner is found to breach this policy then CTS reserve the right to block access to the Wi-Fi and disciplinary action may be taken.

 Data Storage